 Painted or opaque finishes are not recommended on Mitered designs.
 To reduce the chance of joint separation, paint cracks, etc., Conestoga highly recommends using a MT (mortise & tenon) constructed MDF door design, or at the very least a Hybrid door (Solid wood framing with a MDF center panel).

-Veneers will absorb stains differently than solid wood.
+Veneers will absorb stains and top coats differently than solid wood.
 This mismatch of solid wood and veneer is not considered defective.